Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 Greatsword
 """"""""""""""
 Greatswords have more attack damage and lower attack speeds than axes.
+They also have significantly increased reach.
 Having an item in your offhand will also lower the attack speed of the weapon.

-* Netherite Greatsword: 17.5 Damage, 0.55 Attack Speed
+* Netherite Greatsword: 17.5 Damage, 0.55 Attack Speed, + 1 Reach

-* Diamond Greatsword: 16.5 Damage, 0.5 Attack Speed
+* Diamond Greatsword: 16.5 Damage, 0.5 Attack Speed, + 1 Reach

-* Iron Greatsword: 15.5 Damage, 0.45 Attack Speed
+* Iron Greatsword: 15.5 Damage, 0.45 Attack Speed, + 1 Reach

-* Stone Greatsword: 14.5 Damage, 0.375 Attack Speed
+* Stone Greatsword: 14.5 Damage, 0.375 Attack Speed, + 1 Reach

-* Wooden/Golden Greatsword: 13.5 Damage, 0.3 Attack Speed
+* Wooden/Golden Greatsword: 13.5 Damage, 0.3 Attack Speed, + 1 Reach

 Hammer
 """"""""""""""
 Hammers have slightly lower attack speeds than axes.

-Getting a critical hit with this weapon will give the enemy slowness, and deal 2x damage compared to 1.5x normally.
+Getting a critical hit with this weapon will give the enemy slowness.

 Evolutions that work on "swords" won't work on hammers, but they can hold the normal sword enchants.